 Peat pots have been a handy standby for gardeners for many, many decades.

 What is a peat pot?
 They are biodegradable pots made from peat moss that has been combined with shredded wood fibers and firmly compressed.
+For more on what is peat moss?

 They provide a convenient and gentle way to start seeds and seedlings because you can simply plant the entire pot when you are ready to plant your seedling.
 This greatly reduces trauma to the roots.